-Figure 5: Distributivity safety $ds{sx}(\cdot)$: A syntactic approximation of the distributivity property for LiXQuery-formulated recursion bodies.
+Figure 5: Distributivity safety $ds{x}(\cdot)$: A syntactic approximation of the distributivity property for LiXQuery expressions.

 The rules in Figure 5 can be checked with a single traversal of the parse tree of a LiXQuery expression.
 Thus the membership to the distributivity-safe fragment is in linear time with respect to the size of an XQuery expression.